khenissimehdi/peoplevetoctf/xss1/README.md

 2. **Find the XSS vulnerability** — Can you make the app say whatever you want?
 3. **Trigger your payload** — Prove you can execute JavaScript in the browser.
 4. **Capture the flag**
-There are **three flags** to find in this challenge:
+There are **two flags** to find in this challenge:
 	1. **What kind of XSS are you working with?**
 	2. **What is the line of code causing it?**
 		- Find the exact line in the source code responsible for the vulnerability.
 The flag is the base64-encoded version of this line! (get into the docker)
-3. **What other vulnerability could be used to exploit this XSS?**

 ## Things to Read Before you hack